 Bringing South Carolina Schools Back From the Bottom

 A quality public education is the cornerstone upon which the foundation for success in life is derived.
 This is a fundamental right that should be afforded to all students, regardless of background, socioeconomic status, or zip code.
 At current, our statehouse is failing our children and young adults.
 South Carolina ranks dead last in education in the United States.
 We need to prepare our students for success in post-secondary education.
 This is an issue which I take personally.
-I have two small children who are currently receiving an education in the South Carolina Public School system.
+I have two children who are currently receiving an education in the South Carolina public school system.
 To say I’m invested in education would be an understatement.
+The 112th District includes 7 elementary schools, 3 middle schools, and the largest high school in the state of South Carolina, with a new high school being built currently.
+More than 14,000 kids are educated in the District each school day.
 I am also cognizant of the fact that we cannot solve these problems simply by just throwing more money at them and hoping they’ll fix themselves.
 There is no magic, silver bullet that will fix our education system.
 These issues didn’t manifest overnight, and will not be fixed overnight.

 Einstein is famously quoted as saying “the definition of insanity is doing the same thing over and over, while expecting a different result”.
 The current state of the education system in South Carolina personifies this definition.
 To make things better and start our public education system back on the path to prosperity will involve a systemic, multifaceted approach.
 It will require the federal, state, and local governments working in tandem to provide adequate funding and oversight.

 Here are some of my suggestions on how we strengthen our education system: